Nickchapman3773/Uranium-Fever/README.md

 Post your support requests and feedback in the **APPROPRIATE** **Uranium Fever channels** in <a href="https://discord.gg/Uu6gZZSaeA" onclick="window.open('https://discord.gg/Uu6gZZSaeA', '_self');">Sweets Retreat</a>.

 # <p align=center>Credits/Thanks</p>
-- The Uranium Fever Team: Sweet6Shooter, Salamand3r, Shabby Pirate, Norvito, StrikeXV, and Stentorious for engaging in continued discussion, planning, patching, and testing in order to make Uranium Fever a reality.
+- The Uranium Fever Team: Sweet6Shooter, Salamand3r, Shabby Pirate, Norvito, StrikeXV, Stentorious, Very, and DarkSolarLegend for engaging in continued discussion, planning, patching, and testing in order to make Uranium Fever a reality.
 - ALL of the amazing mod authors whose incredible content made Uranium Fever possible.
 - The expansive team of testers who helped troubleshoot the initial interations of the list, as well as their many great suggestions.
 - Sweet6Shooter for extensive balance related planning, ample patch making, and general willingness to help in any and all ways.
 - Salamand3r for allowing inclusion of a nearly identical iteration of New Vegas Visual Renewal and his new SALVO compression and BSA packing process, as well as advising on hardware related considerations.
 - Stentorious for making patches, updating several of his mods specifically for Uranium Fever, and advising on many UI elements and animations.
 - Very for simultaneously being the official Uranium Fever mascot and our biggest cheerleader.
 And I guess also for helping me figure out Github ;).
-- DarkSolarLegend for extensively testing the compatibility of various different versions and helping with phrasing and accuracy of portions of the installation instructions.
+- DarkSolarLegend for extensively testing, troubleshooting, patching, optimizing, and contributing to the list in countless ways, as well as assisting with the writing of these instructions.
-- InTheGrave and Shabby Pirate for extensive advising on compression and BSA packing to optimize the list.
+- InTheGrave and Shabby Pirate for extensive advising on optimizing, compression, and BSA packing for list, as well as advising on many other aspects.
-- Ungeziefi for ample troubleshooting in both wabbajack creation and mod organizer 2 functionality (as well as helping troubleshoot my broken ram xD).
+- Ungeziefi for ample troubleshooting in both Wabbajack creation and Mod Organizer 2 functionality (as well as helping troubleshoot my broken ram xD).
 - Wall and Ungeziefi for allowing close adaptations of portions of The Best of Times, Viva New Vegas, and FNV Performance Guide in this instructions page.
 - My broken ram for making the compilation process a little extra spicy.
 - Woooombat for providing several instances of movement related troubleshooting and even releasing a mod on Uranium Fever's behalf.
 - Xilando and Quicksilver5000 for giving special permissions for minor alterations of their mods included in the list, specifically Armed to the Teeth, B42 Quickthrow, and B42 Inspect.
 - PhysicsGaming for customizing multiple iterations of Keybind Quick Display so that it could be optimally utilized in Uranium Fever.
 - Conzo for making custom setting patches for multiple mods in the list.
-- DoktorAkcel for creating several custom patches for Uranium Fever and squashing a tremendous amount of bugs.
+- DoktorAkcel and Canadian𝓕𝓻𝓮𝓪𝓴oneer each for creating several custom patches for Uranium Fever, as well as identifying and fixing ample bugs.
-- Canadian𝓕𝓻𝓮𝓪𝓴oneer for creating 10mm and Friends - Sweep Compatibility and Pip-Boy 2000 Hardcore Needs Patches for Uranium Fever.
-- DracoVampire786 for making AWSOMER patches for 10mm Pistol and Friends, AGE, DMT, Havasu Blues, NV Killer, and NV Bounties for Uranium Fever.
+- DracoVampire786 for making custom AWSOMER patches for many mods included in Uranium Fever.
-- Pr0bability for making a NVLORR/Enhanced Landscape - Sandy Roads Compatibility Patch for Uranium Fever.
-- DarkSolarLegend for doing a substantial amount of Uranium Fever related troubleshooting, as well as contributing to the instruction editing process.
+- Pr0bability for making multiple custom patches for Uranium Fever, as well as advising on many aspects of the list.